szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 **Component 1678:** Make Senses of the Cat imbue the user of more cat-like features

 Cats forever!

-- It improves Armor Class by 1 and adds +4 bonus against missiles
-- +1 Saves vs. Breath
-- Movement rate increased by a factor of 3
+Now it improves Armor Class by 1 and adds +4 bonus against missiles, gives a +1 Saves vs. Breath, and movement rate increases by a factor of 3.

 **Component 1679:** Make the Horn of Kazgaroth more useful and the self-damage more unique